Tookan + Mappr = Track-POD [No Code, Ready to Use]

 Allow Edit directories.

-When you have regular customers aka shippers, it helps immensely to have a place where they can log into and manage their orders independently, saving you tons of time you’d spend creating and monitoring deliveries.
+When you have regular customers, it helps immensely to have a place where they can log into and manage their orders independently, saving you tons of time you’d spend creating and monitoring deliveries.

 Both Tookan and Track-POD give you the option to give customers the tools to manage their orders.
-Track-POD’s Customer Portal was recently redesigned to provide your shippers with the best user experience.
+Track-POD’s Customer Portal and Tookan's customer app empower you to delight customers with the best user experience.

 In the same way you need to consider the web dashboard of your delivery management tool before making a decision, you need to take a close look at the mobile app for the driver.
-Let’s see how well Tookan and Track-POD handle their driver’s apps.
+Let’s see how well Tookan and Track-POD handle their driver apps and Proof of Delivery.

 The driver’s app is there to, first and foremost, guide the driver towards their destination.
-While Tookan relies on Google Maps only, Track-POD – in addition to Google Maps – offers the following navigation systems.
+Both Tookan and Track-POD offer a selection of GPS apps to choose from.
+Tookan uses Google Maps, Waze, and Apple Maps APIs.

 Chat with dispatcher